Editors-in-Chief Spotlight

 Research Interests

-Promoter of "Zero Waste City" Construction; Research on Solid Waste Resource Utilization; Management of Hazardous Waste and Chemicals
+"Zero Waste City" Construction; Research on Solid Waste Resource Utilization; Management of Hazardous Waste and Chemicals

 Biography